September 13, 2024

 Another intriguing case is Keith Taylor, CFO of Equinix, who started his career in public accounting before transitioning to tech finance.
 His background in accounting provides him with a strong foundation for navigating the complex financial landscape of companies in the industry.

-Importance of Strategic and Operational Experience for Tech CFOs
+Importance of Strategic and Operational Experience for CFOs in Tech

 Approximately 45% of the careers we analyzed had experience in strategic or operational roles before becoming CFO.
 This highlights the importance of understanding the broader business context beyond just finance.